-In Savision iQ a Source (also called Integration in the interface) represents a specific Monitoring or ITSM system-such as SCOM or ServiceNow-that provides the data to be stored into Elasticsearch.
+In Martello iQ a Source (also called Integration in the interface) represents a specific monitoring tool or ITSM system-such as SCOM or ServiceNow-that provides the data to be stored into Elasticsearch.
 Each Source is uniquely identified by a GUID.

-Savision iQ Object Types
+Martello iQ Object Types

-The Savision iQ REST API has five different types of objects:
+The Martello iQ REST API has five different types of objects: